artela-network/artela-docs/docs/Core-Concepts/02-Aspect-Programming.md

 # Aspect Programming

-> Aspect is an extensible component of blockchain mainnets, and Aspect Programming supports developers to develop and deploy the ability to enhance decentralized applications with Aspect.

-Smart Contract, as an important part of blockchain technology, supports developers to build dApp with custom logic.
-However, with the continuous development of blockchain technology, Smart Contract has exposed many shortcomings in terms of upgradeability and extensibility.
+As an important component of blockchain technology, Smart Contract supports developers in building decentralized applications through custom programming.
+However, with the continuous development of blockchain applications, Smart Contract has exposed many shortcomings in terms of upgradeability and scalability.
+Aspect Programming can support developers in developing Native Extensions to add customized functionality to dApps at the blockchain base layer, which complements Smart Contract technology.
+At the same time, it increases the modularity of dApps, making it easier to build complex dApps.

-At the same time, Smart Contract is limited by the support of virtual machine execution environment instructions, making it difficult to handle non-functional requirements such as security checks and data verification.

-Aspect Programming reduces code redundancy, enhances software modularity, and improves software security by horizontally separating different functional points of software.
-Aspect is a supplement to Smart Contract technology.

 ---

 ## 1. Aspect Definition

-Aspect is a Native Extension on the Artela Network with security isolation and composability.
+Aspect is a Native Extension on the Artela Network.
+It features security isolation and composability, which enhances its functionality.

-Security isolation is ensured by the sandbox environment of the extension layer, that is, all validation nodes have built-in WASM virtual machines, and the Aspect deployed by developers can only run in the WASM virtual machine environment.

-Aspect can not only be combined with Smart Contracts to build decentralized applications, but also can be combined with other Aspects.

-The operation principle of Aspect is shown in the figure:
+- **Security isolation:** Aspects will be running within a secure sandbox environment that operates independently from the base layer.
+Thus, the execution of Aspects has no impact on the security and availability of the base layer.
+Moreover, Aspects are also securely isolated from each other, ensuring execution of the current aspect will affect others.
+- **Composability:** Developers can bind Smart Contracts with Aspects to bring additional functionality.
+Transactions calling Smart Contracts pass through Aspects, providing additional processing capabilities.
+Aspects can be combined with multiple Smart Contracts seamlessly.

+> In Artela, there are two types of Aspects: Built-in Aspects and Heterogeneous Aspects.
+Built-in Aspects are lightweight extensions that are integrated with WASM runtime by validator nodes.
+The operational principle of Aspect is highlighted in the figure below:

 <center>
 <img